paapa-kusi/Menubar-Colors/README.md

 ## Recommended Plugins

 ### Skala Color
+An advanced color picker for designers.

 [Download](http://bjango.com/mac/skalacolor/)

 Cask: `brew cask install colorpicker-skalacolor`

 ### Antetype Color Picker
+Color picker for UI/UX designers.

 [Download](http://www.antetype.com/blog/2014/03/updated-antetype-color-picker-1-4-1/)

 Cask: `brew cask install colorpicker-antetype`

 ### Developer Color Picker
+A tool for developers that provides hex and RGB color codes.

 [Download](http://download.panic.com/picker/)

 Cask: `brew cask install colorpicker-developer`

+## FAQ
+- Can I customize the color picker?
+    - This project uses the system-wide panel, so it's functionality can be extended with the plugins in the plugins section.
+- Does this work between multiple monitors?
+    - Yes, this should work between multiple seamless displays.
+The color panel will open on the screen where the menubar is.

 ## License